livz/livz.github.io/_posts/2017-07-09-keepass-password-manager-with-2fa.md

 exec /usr/bin/cli /usr/lib/keepass2/KeePass.exe "$@"
 ```

   * PLGX plugins are compiled and stored in a plugin cache directory on the user's system.
 For Linux, the Mono C# 4.0 compiler is needed, in order to compile the plugin.
 This is done when starting KeePass.
 More precisely, for Ubuntu we need the **mono-dmcs** package:

 ```bash
 $ sudo apt-get install mono-complete
 ```
 3. **Create a new database**:
-    * Create a new database (File -> New)
+    * Create a new database (File->New)
     * Setup a master password
     * Select Key file/provider: One-Time Passwords (OATH HOTP)
     * Click OK

 ![Logo](/assets/images/keepass/kp1.png)
 4. **Configure the OTP parameters:**
   * Length of one-time passwords: 6
   * Secret key: In order to be compatible with Google Authenticator,